ciur/papermerge/docs/source/metadata.rst

 .. note::

-    Newly uploaded to Groceries-2020 documents (or moved from different folder) will automatically inherited metadata keys defined on that folder.
+    Newly uploaded to Groceries-2020 documents (or moved from different folder) will automatically inherit metadata keys defined on that folder.

 Now all receipts in Groceries-2020 folder can be displayed as lists with price, date and shop information.
 Isn't now easier to understand when and how much you spent in each case?